 - ?
-Adequate dose minimum dose 50 000 with meals and 25 000 per snack.
+Adequate dose minimum dose 44 000 50 000 with meals and 25 000 per snack.
 Consider increasing dose. - ?
 Correct timings ?
 Divided doses spreading PERT throughout a meal rather than consuming before or after a meal - ?
 Able to swallow if capsules unable to be swallowed, they should be opened, placed on an acidic puree (eg fruit puree/ fruit yogurt/ juice ONS) and swallowed at intervals.
 Granules should not be chewed or crushed, as this removes the enteric coating, resulting in premature activation of the enzymes.
-The mouth should be rinsed with cool water to prevent ulceration - ?
-PPI.
-Initially introduce once daily.
-May require twice daily!
+The mouth should be rinsed with cool water to prevent ulceration - ? a PPI is required